 Purpose: To discharge process effluent and stormwater to the Kapuni Stream Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to prevent or minimise adverse effects Inspection and liaison with consent holder Yes 2.
 Limit on stormwater catchment area Inspection Yes 3.
 Monitor temperature from discharge and keep within limits Company records and measurement, with review and checking by Council, Yes 4.
 Monitor pH levels and keep within range Company records and sampling, with review and checking by Council.
 Variation identified in previous monitoring period in relation to Kapuni Stream pH monitoring, now rectified Yes 5.
 Discharge cannot produce visible effects on the surface of Kapuni Stream Inspection Yes 6.
 Concentration of un-ionised ammonia in Kapuni Stream not to exceed limits Company records and sampling, with review and checking by Council Yes 7.
 Concentration of sodium in Kapuni Stream not to exceed limits Company records and sampling, with review and checking by Council Yes 8.
 Concentration of vanadium in Kapuni Stream not to exceed limit Company records and sampling, with review and checking by Council Yes 9.
 Discharge not to contain free available chlorine Company records and sampling, with review and checking by Council Yes 10.
 Submission of effluent disposal management plan to Council Provision of plan as required Yes 11.
-Effluent disposal management plan to be followed Company records, inspection and sampling Yes 12.
-Provision of programmes of water treatment and notification of any changes Inspection and provision of information.
-Chemical changes notified Yes 13.
-Review of programmes of chemical cleaning treatment and notification of any changes Inspection and provision of information Yes 14.
-Optional review provision re water treatment or chemical cleaning programmes N/A N/A 15.
-Option for Council to review consent conditions Option next available June 2017, recommendation attached in section 3.6 N/A
+Effluent disposal management plan to be followed Company records, inspection and sampling Yes

+Purpose: To discharge process effluent and stormwater to the Kapuni Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+12. Provision of programmes of water treatment and notification of any changes Inspection and provision of information.
+Chemical changes notified.
+Also discharge conductivity monitoring implemented for contingency discharge by Vector Yes Review of programmes of chemical cleaning treatment and notification of any changes Inspection and provision of information Yes 14.
+Optional review provision re water treatment or chemical cleaning programmes No review required this period N/A 15.
+Option for Council to review consent conditions Option next available June 2023, recommendation attached in section 3.6 N/A Overall assessment of consent complian respect of this consent High Overall assessment of administration pe High